PythonBiellaGroup/website/README.md

     alt="Build"
   /></a>

-Official PythonBiellaGroup community website (WORK IN PROGRESS)
+Official PythonBiellaGroup community website

 ## Features

 In the PBG website you can find:

 1. Home page and information about the community
+2. The code of conduct of the community
-2. List of all the past meetups
+3. List of all the past meetups
+4. Calendar with the upcoming events and meetups
-3. A reference, information and guide about python and tools
+5. A reference and learning material with guides about python, technology and different tools
-4. A blog with all the news about Python and the community
+6. A blog with all the news about Python and the community
+7. The list of our sponsors and partners
+8. The speaker guide

 ## Roadmap

+The first version and release of the website it's completed with all the features.

 - [x] Multilingual support
 - [x] Identify structure of the website sections